Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 def normalize_crs(gdf: gpd.GeoDataFrame, target_epsg: int) -> gpd.GeoDataFrame:

-"""Apply deterministic CRS transformation with axis-order enforcement."""
+"""Apply a deterministic CRS transformation with axis-order enforcement."""

 if gdf.crs is None: